xiyuansun/heterosis/doc/README.txt

 ========= ABOUT =========================

-  This readme explains the software that fits the model given in doc/writeup/writeup.Rnw (which may be compiled with knitR to produce a more easily readable pdf, doc/writeup/writeup.pdf).
+  This guide explains the software that fits the model given in doc/writeup/writeup.Rnw (which may be compiled with knitR to produce a more easily readable pdf, doc/writeup/writeup.pdf).
 This package, at minimum, should include the following directories and files.